Hrishikesh332/Event-Luma/API_README.md

 - No authentication is implemented (add as needed for production)
 - Rate limiting is built into the scraper

+## Wake-up Scheduler

+The API includes a built-in wake-up scheduler that:
+- Automatically pings the app every 10 minutes to keep it alive
+- Uses the `RENDER_EXTERNAL_URL` environment variable (set by Render)
+- Helps prevent the app from sleeping on free tier hosting
+- Logs successful pings and any errors

 ## Production Deployment

 For production deployment: